-The Center for Spiritual Living in Redding provides spiritual tools to transform our personal lives and help make the world a better place.
+The Center for Spiritual Living in Redding, California provides spiritual tools to transform our personal lives and help make the world a better place.

-We extend a warm welcome to all people in search of a spiritual community where they are embraced, respected, and accepted for who they are and inspired and supported to grow to their highest potential.
+We extend a warm welcome to all people in search of a spiritual community where they are embraced, respected, accepted for who they are, inspired and supported to grow to their highest potential.

 No matter where you are on your spiritual journey, you are welcome here.

-With Great Respect, Rev. Mary Mitchell and Rev. Sue MillerBornBack to Top
+Rev. Mary Mitchell and Sue MillerBornBack to Top

 Visitors and newcomers are always welcome!